AlexCue987/reveal.js/kotest.md

 #### Scenario 1: why do we even need this test? what exactly are we verifying?

-We use a very common library to serialize objects to JSON.
+We use a very common library, `jackson`, to serialize objects to JSON.
 <br/>
 <br/>
 We should not be testing that library.